anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ## 12. Consistency considerations

 The BigQuerySyncTool merely creates a manifest file on a Hudi snapshot, and a BigQuery external table.
-The files in the manifest file can get deleted from record deletions, or compaction for any number of reasons.
+The files in the manifest file can get deleted from record deletions, or compaction or for any number of reasons.
 Queries executed will not fail if files listed in the manifest are physically missing in the Hudi data lake; however, the data will be (understandingly) missing in the query results.

 <hr>